-Nothing kills employee engagement and employee morale like lack of autonomy.
+Nothing kills employee engagement and employee morale like a lack of autonomy.
 But when your team members have the power to make decisions and take action in their roles, they’ll be more invested in their success and that of your company.
 This translates to happier employees and happier people.

-For your next employee wellness program, train your staff in the art of critical thinking and then give them decision making power.
+For your next employee wellness program, train your staff in the art of critical thinking and then give them decision-making power.
 Make “taking the next step” an initiative; a goal to achieve.
 When your employees find success flexing their decision-making muscles at work, they’ll soon put those same muscles to work in their personal life.

 Not only will your staff be happier and more engaged, you’ll also notice more successful customer interactions and better overall customer service.

 Worldwide, luxury hotel chain, Ritz-Carlton, has taken employee empowerment to the next level.
 With an eye on customer satisfaction, Ritz-Carlton team members are authorized to spend up to $2,000 per guest in order to resolve customer issues.
 No need to speak to a supervisor or get approval from a manager.